-Ooty is situated in the beautiful hills of Nilgiris.
-The official name of Ooty is Utkamand and for the convenience of tourists, it has been given the abbreviation of Ooty.
-This hill station in the south of India attracts many tourists.
+Ooty is situated in the beautiful hills of Nilgiris which is why it is sometimes called as the queen of hill station.
+The official name of Ooty is Utkamand and for the convenience of tourists it has been given the abbreviation of Ooty.
+This queen of hill station in the south of India attracts many tourists.
 The city is a part of the Nilgiri district of Tamil Nadu.

 The Nilgiri hills around the city of Ooty add to its beauty.
 These hills are also called Blue Mountains.
 Some people believe that the place got its name from the Kurunji flowers that are flowered in the valleys here once in 12 years.
 These flowers are blue in color and when these flowers bloom, they give color to the valleys in blue.
 The history of this city can be found from the Toda tribe as it was ruled by the East India Company before the rule of the 19th century.

 Tourist places in Ooty: The Queen of Hill Station